arbor-sim/arbor/doc/python/hardware.rst

         See ``cudaSetDevice`` and ``cudaDeviceGetAttribute`` provided by the `CUDA API <https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__DEVICE.html>`_.

+    .. attribute:: bind_procs

+        Try to generate a binding mask for all processes on a node.
+        Do not set to true if process binding is handled externally, eg by SLURM or OpenMPI.

+    .. attribute:: bind_threads

+        Try to generate a binding mask for all threads on a process.
+If a process binding mask is set -- either externally or by `bind_procs` --, it will be respected

     .. method:: has_gpu()

         Indicates whether a GPU is selected (i.e., whether :attr:`gpu_id` is ``None``).